code-kern-ai/bricks/extractors/python_functions/substring_extraction/README.md

-Extracts substrings using the build-in difflib library.
+Extracts substrings using the build-in `difflib` library.
+It takes two strings as inputs and looks for common substring occurrences in both the strings depending on the size of minimum pre-defined length of the substring.